bpohoriletz/bpohoriletz.github.io/_posts/2017-10-16-oop-and-rails-system-tests.md

 In this step we will:
 1. Introuduce a new `Pages::Base#visit` method
 2. Include `Rails.application.routes.url_helpers` in `Pages::Base` in
-   orger to have access to the routes inside the class
+   order to have access to the routes inside the class
 3. Add `Pages::Users::New`, `Pages::Users::Edit`, `Pages::Users::Index`
 classes
 4. Use new classes to refactor our sample test